malik-azad/Programming-in-JAVA/README.md

 ## Upcoming Features

 - **📚 Notes in PDF format:**
-  In the near future, we will be adding detailed notes and explanations in PDF format to provide deeper insights into Java concepts and assist with your learning journey.
+  In the near future, I will be adding detailed notes and explanations in PDF format to provide deeper insights into Java concepts and assist with your learning journey.

 ## How to Use